agrc/metadata-asset-tracking-tool/metadata/political/senate_districts_2022_to_2032.md

 ### What is the dataset?

 The [Utah State Senate](https://senate.utah.gov/) is comprised of 29 men and women elected to four-year terms.
 This dataset shows the geographic boundaries of Senate districts that will be used from 2022 to 2032.
+General voter precinct boundaries are not included in this dataset, but can be found in the [Utah Ballot Areas](https://gis.utah.gov/products/sgid/political/voter-precincts/) dataset available on the SGID.

 ### What is the purpose of the dataset?